sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/uboot_driver_library.md

 One of the core mechanisms for providing a software interface to a hardware device is through the use of [memory mapped IO](https://en.wikipedia.org/wiki/Memory-mapped_I/O).

 The memory addresses which a U-Boot driver uses for communication with a device can be either read from the device tree (i.e. from a devices ```reg``` property) or in some cases can be hard-coded into the driver.
-At this pointed it should be noted that U-Boot source code is intended to be executed in an environment with direct access to the system's physical address space whilst, however the library is executed within a virtual address space provided by seL4.
+At this pointed it should be noted that U-Boot source code is intended to be executed in an environment with direct access to the system's physical address space, however the library is executed within a virtual address space provided by seL4.

 As such the addresses used by U-Boot drivers are *physical* addresses which are not directly accessible by the library.
 To work around this issue: